JulsR/julsr.github.io/_posts/2015-3-11-Under-Pressure-Miami.md

 ---
 layout: post
-title: Under Pressure : Miami
+title: Under Pressure in Miami
 ---

 Miamians are really, really hot, and everyone knows it-including Miamians, it turns out.